iterorganization/L2G/doc/source/digest.rst

 For high performance and compatibility with python, C++ is used for the kernel, e.g., the heart of the FLT computation and Cython is used to glue together externally used C++ code with python.
-Parallelization is performed on Python/Cython side with the use of OpenMP.
+Parallelization is performed on C++ side with the use of OpenMP.
 Reason for using OpenMP is discussed in :ref:`why_openmp`.

 .. graphviz::